aryanmamania/React_Documentation/Readme.md

 Changing State is a part of State Managmenet which allows state to maintain and update state accordingly .
 For example in a task management app when we add a task , a task is added and is considered as a change of state or state management .
 State management helps in making the webpage look dynamic .
-We can change the component state by using the setState() method and passing a new state object as the argument In React , state management can be managed within components using 'useState' hook for functional component or 'this.state' for class component .
+We can change the component state by using the setState() method and passing a new state object as the argument In React, state management can be managed within components using 'useState' hook for functional component or 'this.state' for class component .

 - Example of Functional Component with State Management
 ```jsx